Pau1fitz/react-interview/readme.md

 #### What are refs used for in React?

+Refs are used to get reference to a DOM node or an instance of a component in React.
+Good examples of when to use refs are for managing focus/text selection, triggering imperative animations, or integrating with third-party DOM libraries.
+You should avoid using string refs and inline ref callbacks.
+Callback refs are advised by React.

 #### What is a higher order component?

 A higher-order component is a function that takes a component and returns a new component.
 HOC's allow you to reuse code, logic and bootstrap abstraction.
 The most common is probably Redux’s `connect` function.
 Beyond simply sharing utility libraries and simple composition, HOCs are the best way to share behavior between React Components.
 If you find yourself writing a lot of code in different places that does the same thing, you may be able to refactor that code into a reusable HOC.